redavi19-asu/triplecccnew/README.md

 - `npm run dev` – start the local development server with hot reload
 - `npm run lint` – run ESLint with the project configuration
 - `npm run build` – generate the production build and export static assets to `out/`
+- `npm run build:pages` – build and copy the exported files into `docs/` for GitHub Pages
 - `npm run start` – serve the generated `out/` directory locally (`npx serve out`)

 ### Deploying to GitHub Pages